dilluti0n/dpibreak/README.md

 detailed information, please refer to [dpibreak(1)](./dpibreak.1.md).

 ## Reporting issues
-Although the program works reliably in the developer's region and ISP, different regions, ISPs, or organizations may deploy different DPI equipment.
+Although the program works reliably in the author's region and ISP, different regions, ISPs, or organizations may deploy different DPI equipment.
 In such cases, there is a chance that `dpibreak` does not function as expected.